phizyts/Oxcel/README.md

 > **Important**: Contributions to this project are limited to **suggestions**.
 You are not allowed to modify, distribute, or create derivative works of the software.
 Changes to the codebase are made only by the project maintainers.

 For more information, see the full [CC BY-NC-ND License](https://creativecommons.org/licenses/by-nc-nd/4.0/).

 ---

+## Attribution

+Oxcel uses the following icon libraries:

+- **[Lineicons](https://lineicons.com/)**: For various icons used throughout the app.
+- **[RemixIcon](https://remixicon.com/)**: For additional icons used for user interface components.

+Please make sure to check out their websites and credit their work properly.

+---